-The most prominent historian of the wars is undoubtedly Professor James Belich, whose ground-breaking books and TV series especially have received substantial acclaim.
+The most prominent historian of the wars is undoubtedly Professor James Belich, whose ground-breaking books and TV series especially have received substantial and deserved acclaim.

 Other important historians include Alan Ward, Keith Sorrenson, Tony Simpson and, more recently, Ron Crosby, whose recent book Kupapa.
 The Bitter Legacy of Māori Alliances with the Crown was particularly interesting.

 The New Zealand Wars literature, as a result, is quite extensive.
 You can read about some of these authors and publications, and how they have contributed to a wars historiography, by clicking here – writing about the wars.

 However, the number of Māori historians who have written about the wars is quite limited.
 Perhaps best known amongst Māori writers of the wars is Buddy Mikaere (below, right), a former Director of the Waitangi Tribunal.

 Buddy is possibly best know for his book Te Maiharoa and the Promised Land, published in 1997, thō of course he has done heaps since then.
 His recent Victory at Gate Pa?
 The Battle of Pukehinahina-Gate Pā: 1864 (2018 with Cliff Simons) is now available; it’s a terrific account of the circumstances that led to the 1864 battle.

 Other Māori of note include filmmaker and historian Brad Haami (below, left) and tribal historian Tony Sole (below, right).
 Brad has won countless awards and is possibly best known for two of his books, Golan Maaka: Māori Doctor, which was a personal memoir, and Love Stories: Mate Tau.
 Brad has also produced documentaries for TV.